TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 >
 > Once per rest as a reaction, you can spend 1 _muscle point_ to treat your 6 pack as if it was an item with the _brawn_ and _armor_ tags for the scene.

-## Upgrading abilities
+## Upgrading special abilities

-As you get stronger, so should your abilities!
-When you upgrade your abilities, usually you're looking to either **give them an extra effect** or **make them stronger**.
+As you get stronger, so should your special abilities!
+When you upgrade your special abilities, usually you're looking to either **give them an extra effect** or **make them stronger**.

-### Combine actions
+### Combine basic abilities

 Sometimes you just want an ability to do more.
-One way to accomplish that is by combining the effects of two basic actions into one roll!
+One way to accomplish that is by combining the effects of two basic abilities into one special ability!

 > <i class="fa-solid fa-magnifying-glass"></i> **I Know the Supernatural**
 >